 Steps to Start

-Starting a business is an exciting, but somewhat confusing and consuming process.
+Starting a small business is an exciting, but somewhat confusing and consuming process.
 The Kentucky Small Business Development Center recommends following the steps below and contacting your local SBDC office for assistance.

 - Consult with a SBDC consultant to discuss your options and to determine your needs.
 Request an appointment with a SBDC consultant near you.